clankur/mugpt/mup.md

 ### Transferability of a muP models

-A 10m model did not scale well past 37m, but 37m to 270m transferred well and outperformed SP with a LR found through an LR sweep and appears to be a 2k steps ahead of the SP baseline.
+A 10m model did not scale well past 37m, but 37m to 270m transferred well and outperformed SP with a LR found through an LR sweep and is 2k steps ahead of the SP baseline.
 These results also hold with a 1B model, where muP was 4500 steps ahead.
 You can view the results of my experiments of the 270m experiments [here](https://embed.clear.ml/projects/*/compare-experiments;ids=1151de73c92c49baaa612fd2a1567ed8,80acd1b6b7fc4fb7ad3800b4ecaa3be2/scalars/graph?metricVariants=loss&metricName=&params=loss) and the 1b experiments [here](https://embed.clear.ml/projects/*/compare-experiments;ids=8da892f490744918b675c4b071860d48,eebfcd7638784437ac5faf0836a3cb5b/scalars/graph?metricVariants=loss&metricName=&params=loss).

 ### Zero initialization for the queries and output layer